ShasikaWijesuriya/ShasikaWijesuriya.github.io/README.md

 ---

 ## 🙋‍♂️ About Me
-With a strong foundation in banking and finance, I have been an Executive at Commercial Bank of Ceylon PLC since 2018.
-I specialize in credit services and operational management.
-I am deeply passionate about IT, currently pursuing a pathway into software engineering, aiming to transition into the tech industry with a solid background in Java and finance.
+With a robust foundation in banking and finance, I bring over 6 years of experience working as an Executive at Commercial Bank of Ceylon PLC.
+I have honed my skills in leadership, client relationship management, and credit services, blending practical experience with my academic background.
+My journey into the IT world is fueled by my passion for software engineering, and I am excited to pursue an IT-related degree to make my mark in the industry.
+Combining my banking expertise with a tech-driven future, I look forward to embracing innovation.

 ---

-## 🚀 Projects
+## 🎓 Education
-### 1. **Credit Services Enhancement Project**
-Led a project within the credit department to streamline credit service offerings to loyal customers, improving approval times by 25% and increasing client satisfaction.
-This initiative strengthened customer loyalty and improved service quality at the branch level.

-### 2. **Customer Relationship Optimization**
-Collaborated with branch teams to improve customer data management and service response times by automating several manual processes.
-The project resulted in a 20% reduction in service bottlenecks.
+### **Institute of Bankers of Sri Lanka**
+*2018 - Present*
+Successfully completed the **Diploma in Banking for Intermediate Applied Banking and Finance** in 2023, building a comprehensive understanding of financial services, banking regulations, and operational management.

-### 3. **Java Programming Learning Initiative**
+### **Java Institute of Sri Lanka**
-After learning Java basics in 2018, I created a series of small applications and scripts to automate routine tasks in banking operations, improving daily workflow efficiency.
+*2018*
+Learned the fundamentals of **Java programming**, laying the groundwork for my pursuit of software development and a career in IT.

+### **Ananda College Colombo 10**
+*Primary to Advanced Level (2000 - 2016)*
+Attended one of Sri Lanka’s premier schools, successfully completing my Advanced Level examination in 2016.
+My academic journey here shaped my discipline and leadership skills, preparing me for both the financial and IT sectors.

 ---

-## 💻 Technical Skills
-- **Languages**: Java, Python (learning)
-- **Banking Systems**: Oracle FLEXCUBE, Finacle
-- **Tools**: MS Excel (advanced), SQL
-- **Soft Skills**: Leadership, Customer Relationship Management, Team Collaboration
+## 💼 Work Experience
+### **Commercial Bank of Ceylon PLC**
+**Executive – Credit Department**
+*March 2018 – Present*
+As an Executive at the Commercial Bank, I am responsible for managing and delivering credit services to a wide array of clients, ensuring compliance with banking regulations and maintaining excellent customer relationships.
+I work closely with internal teams to improve operational processes and enhance the bank’s overall service delivery.
+My leadership role has allowed me to navigate complex financial scenarios, ensuring client satisfaction while fostering long-term relationships with loyal customers.

 ---

+## 💻 Skills
+- **Banking & Finance**: Extensive experience in credit services, client relationship management, and financial operations.
+- **Programming**: Knowledge in **Java**, currently learning **Python** for software engineering.
+- **Tools**: MS Excel (advanced), SQL, Oracle FLEXCUBE, Finacle.
+- **Soft Skills**: Leadership, teamwork, customer relations, problem-solving.

+---

 ## 🎯 Other Interests
-- **🏏 Cricket**: Played competitively until age 17 under Maharagama Youth Centre (club level)
+- **🏏 Cricket**: Played club-level cricket until the age of 17 under Maharagama Youth Centre.
-- **🎮 Gaming**
-- **🎬 Watching Films**
+- **🎮 Gaming**: Passionate about video games and their design elements.
+- **🎬 Movies**: Avid film enthusiast with a love for both storytelling and technology in cinema.
-- **💻 Programming**: Currently learning Python and building small projects
+- **💻 Programming**: Actively learning Python, building small projects to enhance my skills.

 ---

-🚀 *"Excited to merge my finance expertise with a new career in IT and software development!"*
+🚀 *"With a solid background in finance and a passion for technology, I am committed to bridging the two industries to drive innovation!"*